hocus-dev/hocus/rfd/0001-block-registry.md

 Use virtio-fs:

-1. Attach an empty agent directory to the buildfs vm using virtio-fs
+1. Attach an empty agent directory to the buildfs vm using virtio-fs (preferably on the same filesystem as the block registry)
 2. buildfs exports the image to the shared directory
 3. Agent loads the image into the block registry using loadImageFromDisk